Hacking Amazon Abroad

-How can I buy items that Amazon won’t ship internationally?
+What about those items that Amazon won’t ship abroad?

-There are some items that Amazon doesn’t like to ship abroad, most notably their own Amazon Kindles and the new Amazon Tap and Amazon Echo Dot devices.
-Still, there is a workaround that you can use to get these items sent to you internationally, which is using a third-party package forwarder.
+Still, there is a workaround that you can use to get these items to you internationally, which is using a third-party package forwarder.
 Here’s how to do it.

 STEP 1: Sign Up With A Package Forwarder

 Open an account with a package forwarder, who will accept your Amazon purchases at their warehouse in the USA and forward them on to you.
 We recommend Planet Express, since they ship with DHL have excellent customer reviews.
 Planet Express will even repack and consolidate your shipments so you can ship multiple items at once and save on the shipping cost, and they allow you to store your packages at their USA warehouse for up to 10 days for free.
 Their customer service is known to be excellent, too.
 If you want to get a Planet Express price quote on a specific item, use their Shipping Cost Calculator here.SIGN UP FOR PLANET EXPRESS NOW (FREE!)

 STEP 2: Purchase Your Item